Advanced-Manufacturing-at-UoL/supremeslicer/README.md

 ## Overview

-**SupremeSlicer** is a project designed to extend the capabilities of SuperSlicer by integrating additional functions for generating G-code and toolpaths for specialized tools used in the AMPI Machine.
-The project aims to bridge the usability of SuperSlicer with enhanced features that support various tools, enabling more advanced and customized 3D printing operations.
+**SupremeSlicer** extends the capabilities of SuperSlicer by integrating advanced features for generating G-code and toolpaths tailored for specialized tools used in the AMPI Machine.
+The project enhances SuperSlicer’s usability by offering additional functionalities for various tools, enabling more advanced and customized 3D printing operations.

 ## Features

 - **Terminal Client for SuperSlicer (Native Slicer)**:
-  - A terminal-based client that allows for interaction with SuperSlicer, providing additional functionality and control over the slicing process.
+  - A terminal-based interface for interacting with SuperSlicer, providing advanced control and functionality over the slicing process.

 - **G-code Injection per Tool**:
-  - **VacuumSuction Tool**: Injects custom G-code for vacuum suction operations.
+  - **VacuumSuction Tool**: Injects custom G-code to manage vacuum suction operations.
   - **Screwdriver Tool**: Injects custom G-code for screwdriver operations.
   - **Gripper Tool**: Injects custom G-code for gripper operations.

 - **Overall G-code Simulation Tool**:
-  - Simulates the generated G-code to visualize and verify toolpaths before actual printing.
+  - Visualizes and verifies generated G-code to ensure accurate toolpaths before actual printing.

 ## Tools

 1. **VacuumSuction Tool**
-   - **Description**: Provides functionality to control a vacuum suction tool during printing.
+   - **Description**: Controls a vacuum suction tool during printing.
    - **Features**:
-     - Configurable parameters for suction state and tool movement.
+     - Configurable suction state and tool movement parameters.
-     - G-code generation and injection for vacuum operations.
+     - Custom G-code generation for vacuum operations.

 2. **Screwdriver Tool**
-   - **Description**: Manages the operations of a screwdriver tool used in conjunction with the 3D printer.
+   - **Description**: Manages operations for a screwdriver tool used with the 3D printer.
    - **Features**:
      - Custom G-code generation for screwdriver actions.
      - Integration with SuperSlicer for precise tool control.

 3. **Gripper Tool**
-   - **Description**: Controls a gripper tool for handling objects during the printing process.
+   - **Description**: Controls a gripper tool for handling objects during printing.
    - **Features**:
      - Adjustable parameters for gripper actions.
-     - G-code injection to coordinate gripper movements.
+     - Custom G-code injection for coordinating gripper movements.

 ## Getting Started